-Davenport, a Democrat, was the representative for Pennsylvania's 29th congressional district from 1949 to 1950.
+Davenport was the representative for Pennsylvania’s 29th congressional district and was a Democrat.
+He served from 1949 to 1950.

 From Jan 1949 to Jan 1951, Davenport missed 8 of 275 roll call votes, which is 2.9%.
 This is on par with the median of 3.3% among the lifetime records of representatives serving in Jan 1951.
 The chart below reports missed votes over time.